Harriet Angelina Fortescue

 Harriet Angelina Fortescue (1825 - 1889) was a British writer on international affairs.

 She was the wife of diplomat David Urquhart and wrote numerous articles in his publication, the Diplomatic Review, under the signature of Caritas.
 A Memoir of Mrs. Urquhart (1897) was written by Maria Catherine Bishop.

+Her work with David Urquhart

+For some time before her marriage to Urquhart she had helped him with his political writing.
+After their marriage she was indispensable as author and organiser, both of his political work in the running of his Foreign Affairs Committees, and in the promulgation of the so-called Turkish bath.
+This, in conjunction with Dr Richard Barter, he introduced into the British Isles in 1856.